 The DSA-LA Bylaws establish an Annual Convention as the highest legislative body of the Local.
-Scheduled for April 14, 2019 at Friendship Auditorium, this year’s Annual Convention is an important opportunity for the Local to come together again to reflect on our work, collectively refine our growing organization’s governing documents, and set priorities for the coming year.
+Rescheduled to October 19, 2019, the Annual Convention is an important opportunity for the Local to come together to reflect on our work, collectively refine our growing organization’s governing documents, and set priorities through next year’s Annual Convention.

-As a Local, we aim to exist along organizational lines developed and led by members—not an order imposed on members from above.
+Our Local aims to exist along organizational lines developed and led by members—not imposed on members from above.
 Our governing processes reflect this deep commitment to democratic participation at all levels, and, to this end, the Steering Committee is opening a call for Proposed Amendments to our Local Bylaws and Organizational Priorities and Chapter Resolutions in advance of our upcoming Annual Convention.

 Timeline and submission guidelines are outlined in detail below.

 Timeline for Submission of Proposed Amendments and Chapter Resolutions